gabrie30/ghorg/examples/gitlab.md

 1. The `--output-dir` flag overrides the default name given to the folder ghorg creates to clone repos into.
 The default will be the instance name when cloning `all-groups` or `all-users` or the `group` name when cloning a specific group.
 The exception is when you are cloning a subgroup and preserving the directory structure, then it will preserve the parent groups of the subgroup.

+1. The `--preserve-scm-hostname` flag will always create a top level folder in your GHORG_ABSOLUTE_PATH_TO_CLONE_TO with the hostname of the instance you are cloning from.
+For gitlab cloud it will be `gitlab.com/` otherwise it will be what is set to the hostname of the `GHORG_SCM_BASE_URL`.

 1. If the group name you are cloning has spaces, substitute the spaces with "-" e.g.

     ```sh